-Trading entities are known to face challenges such as commodity / product price risks, foreign currency fluctuation risks, low margins and a competitive environment with low entry barriers.
-Acuité's credit risk assessment is based on the entity's scale of operations, level of supplier and customer concentration, value addition, if any (in terms of logistics, branding, retailing among others), exposure to forex fluctuation and extent of mitigation, inventory holding policyand volatility in the commodities being traded.
+Trading entities are exposed to risks such as commodity / product price risks, foreign currency fluctuation risks, low margins and a competitive environment with low entry barriers.
+Acuité's credit risk assessment is based on the entity's scale of operations, level of supplier and customer concentration, value addition, if any (in terms of logistics, branding, retailing among others), exposure to forex fluctuation and extent of mitigation, inventory holding policy and volatility in the commodities being traded.

-While evaluating a trading entity, Acuité takes into consideration Business Risk, ManagementRisk and Financial Risk but in a different light as compared to the methodology adopted for manufacturing companies.
+While evaluating a trading entity, Acuité takes into consideration the Business Risk Assessment, Financial Risk Assessment and Management Risk Assessment but in a different light as compared to the methodology adopted for manufacturing companies.